 The commonly discussed types of health include mental and physical health.
 Further types include financial health, emotional health, and spiritual health.

 Physical health: in a person with peak physical health, the bodily functions are working at a normal level, not only due to the absence of disease but also due to regular exercise and balanced nutrition.
 For a peak physical health, treatment is sought when necessary, to maintain balance.
+To make sure you are in peak physical health you should consult a top internal medicine doctor in Karachi.

 Moreover, physical wellbeing also involves decreasing the risk of disease through the pursuit of a healthy lifestyle.
 Elimination of tobacco, drugs and alcohol all constitute a move to the pursuit of physical wellbeing.